Dol de Bretagne picturesque medieval town

 It leads to the covered market, a dark red metal structure erected during the 19th century.

-Parking in town is easy because it's not an overcrowded place, so take your time and enjoy this exceptional site.
+Parking in town is easy, because it's not an overcrowded place, so take your time and enjoy this exceptional place.

 Brittany - Latest pages